Joint Degree Programs

 Business and industry must take public and private law into account in all decisions.
 The College of Law and the Whitman School of Management have responded by creating joint degree programs in business administration.
 Students may obtain a J.D. and M.B.A. in four years instead of the five years necessary when both programs are pursued separately.
 This program is particularly appropriate for students with career objectives in corporate law, tax law, or labor law.
 Students may pursue general management programs or specialize in accounting, entrepreneurship, finance, marketing, and supply chain management.

-Joint degrees in communications—offered with the renowned S.I.
-Newhouse School of Public Communications—prepare students for careers in communications law and media public policy.
-Students may matriculate into one of a number of programs including advertising, arts journalism, magazine, newspaper and online journalism, media studies, photography, television, radio and film.
+Joint degrees in communications - offered with the renowned S.I.
+Newhouse School of Public Communications - prepare students for careers in communications law and media public policy.
+Students may matriculate into one of several programs including advertising (M.A.); arts journalism (M.A.); magazine, newspaper and online journalism (M.A.); photography (M.S.); and television, radio and film (M.A.).
 The duration of the joint program in communications varies according to the program chosen and the student’s prior coursework.

 J.D./Master of Science in Cultural Foundations of Education with an Optional Certificate in Disability Studies